kredar/kredar.github.io/_posts/books_for_pms.md

 published: true
 ---

-I like reading books, and I'm often asked for product management book recommendations.
+I'm often asked for product management book recommendations.
 There are a lot of great books to read out there ( check out my post on general must-read books), but what are the must-reads for any PM?

 I recently found this great post with a visual guide on [Delibr](https://www.delibr.com/post/visual-guide-to-the-best-books-on-product-management).
 I think it's a great step-by-step visual into PM books.
 But I think it doesn't cover all books.